albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

   public static final Random RANDOM_GENERATOR = new Random(1);
 }
 ```

+The above example makes use of static fields to highlight other problems that may be created when having fields marked as static.

 The `Random` object is initialised with a seed to simplify the example.
 Both the `roll()` method and the `random` static field can be accessed from anywhere.
 An attacker can take advantage of that and force the next dice roll to be a `6`.